Raaaj2005/Smart-Home-Agent-LLM/README.md

 # Smart Home Agent LLM

 ## 🚀 Project Overview
 This repository contains the decision-making logic for a simulated home robot.
-The project involves replacing a basic, hardcoded mock agent with a dynamic Large Language Model (Google's Gemini 2.5 Flash) to process natural language commands.
-The agent interprets plain English instructions, factors in the current state of its environment, and generates strict, actionable JSON execution plans for the robot to follow.

-## 🛠️ Core Capabilities
-The agent's logic is heavily engineered to handle edge cases and operate safely within a simulated home environment.
+Moving away from black-box LLM APIs (like OpenAI or Gemini), this project implements a custom **Classical AI Rule-Based Engine** built entirely in Python.
+It utilizes a Finite State Machine (FSM) and keyword-based entity extraction to process plain English commands, resolve ambiguities, and dynamically trigger physical hardware functions within a simulated environment.

+## 🧠 Architectural Highlights
+This agent is built for 100% local execution, zero latency, and absolute deterministic control over the robot's actions.

-### 1. Contextual Grounding
+### 1. Stateful Memory (FSM)
-* **Design Philosophy:** The robot must not hallucinate actions.
-* **Optimization:** Before executing any move or pickup command, the LLM actively cross-references the user's request with its known environmental state, refusing to interact with objects or locations that do not exist.
+* **The Challenge:** Vague commands (e.g., "Get me a drink") usually cause stateless logic to fail.
+* **The Solution:** Implemented a short-term memory system using a finite state machine (`current_state`).
+If a command is ambiguous, the agent flags itself as waiting for clarification, asks the user a follow-up question, and seamlessly combines the previous context with the user's new input.

-### 2. Safety Guardrails
+### 2. Entity Mapping & Grounding
-* **Design Philosophy:** A home robot must prioritize user and environmental safety.
-* **Optimization:** Strict system prompts govern the model, ensuring it identifies and explicitly refuses dangerous requests (e.g., handling kitchen knives or hazardous materials) using a built-in verbal response system.
+* **The Challenge:** Translating messy human language into strict robotic parameters.
+* **The Solution:** Utilizes highly efficient Python dictionaries to map natural language synonyms (e.g., "water", "juice") directly to physical simulation targets (e.g., `water_bottle`).
+It also hardcodes environmental grounding, matching specific items to their native coordinates (e.g., newspapers live on the `dining_table`).

-### 3. Ambiguity Resolution & Recovery
+### 3. Dynamic Dispatch & Recovery
-* **Design Philosophy:** No blind guessing.
-Hardware fails.
-* **Optimization:** Vague commands (e.g., "get me something to drink") trigger the agent to ask clarifying questions.
-Furthermore, the physical execution loop includes hardware failure detection, safely halting operations if the simulated robot drops an item or malfunctions.
+* **The Challenge:** Hardcoding `if/else` statements for every physical movement is inefficient and brittle.
+* **The Solution:** Uses Python's `getattr` to dynamically parse intended actions into callable simulator functions.
+Furthermore, a strict hardware-recovery loop intercepts failure states (e.g., dropping an item or failing to sense a target), safely halting execution and providing verbal feedback instead of blindly completing a broken task.

+### 4. Safety Guardrails
+* **The Challenge:** Preventing hazardous interactions in a home environment.
+* **The Solution:** An array-driven filtering system intercepts dangerous keywords (e.g., "knife", "fire") at the absolute beginning of the execution pipeline, completely blocking the physical logic sequence.

-## 📊 Technical Implementation
+## 📊 Technical Stack
-* **Language & API:** Python, `google-generativeai` SDK.
-* **Prompt Engineering:** Utilizes a highly structured system prompt enforcing JSON-only output and strict adherence to the robot's specific skill constraints (`Maps_to`, `pick`, `place`, `speak`).
-* **Rate Limit Handling:** Features a custom retry loop with exponential backoff (`time.sleep`) to gracefully manage API quota limits during rapid testing cycles.
+* **Language:** Python 3.x
+* **Core Logic:** Finite State Machines, Dictionary Mapping, Dynamic Dispatch (`getattr`)
+* **Dependencies:** None (Zero external API reliance)

 ## 🔧 Installation & Usage
 1. **Requirements:**
    - Python 3.x
-   - Install dependencies via `pip install -r requirements.txt`
+   - Install dependencies via `pip install -r requirements.txt` (for the simulator UI)

-2. **Environment Setup:**
-   - Create a `.env` file in the root directory.
-   - Add your Gemini API key: `GEMINI_API_KEY=your_key_here`

-3. **Running the Simulation:**
+2. **Running the Simulation:**
    - **Interactive GUI Mode:** Run `python run.py --gui` to open the visual simulator and issue plain text commands.
+Try triggering the state machine by typing: *"Get me a drink."*
-   - **Automated Testing:** Run `python run.py --test` to evaluate the agent against a suite of complex edge cases (ambiguous, unsafe, out-of-scope, and multi-step commands).
+   - **Automated Testing:** Run `python run.py --test` to evaluate the agent against a suite of complex edge cases (ambiguous, unsafe, missing objects, and multi-step commands).

 ## ✍️ Author
 * **Name:** Raj Fatehveer Singh Brar